-The San Diego MFT Consortium is housed at Alliant International University.
-It is the administration body for two (2) MFT educational stipend programs: CA State MFT Educational Stipend Program.
+The San Diego MFT Consortium is housed at Alliant International University and is the administration body for two MFT educational stipend programs.
 The goals of the Consortium are:

-- To ensure that resources provided by the MHSA MFT Stipend program are utilized to train culturally competent and recovery oriented MFTs to fill identified local needs.
+- To ensure that resources provided by the MHSA MFT Stipend program are used to train culturally competent and recovery oriented MFTs to fill identified local needs.

 - To establish selection criteria which are unique to the San Diego region that will be used to award stipends to those who are most likely to provide culturally competent and recovery oriented care to underserved populations in the San Diego region.

-Marriage & Family Therapy Educational Stipend Programs available to Alliant Students
+Marriage and Family Therapy Educational Stipend Programs Available to Alliant Students

-Currently, there are several educational stipend programs operating in the state and in different California counties that are available to students in our Marriage and Family Therapy (MFT) programs.
+Currently there are several educational stipend programs operating in the state and in different California counties that are available to students in CSPP MFT programs.
 The stipend amounts range from approximately $13,300 to $18,500, and requires recipients to provide at least one to two years of services in public mental health systems after graduation.
-All of them are funded through Mental Health Service Act (MHSA).
+All of them are funded through the Mental Health Service Act (MHSA).

 Below is an outline of the stipend programs available to Alliant MFT students on each campus.